Schedules remain subject to change at short notice in light of ongoing and changing travel restrictions imposed by governments around the world.

 Oneworld Alliance & Codeshare Partner Airlines

 BA’s Oneworld alliance and codeshare partners American Airlines (New York JFK only), China Southern Airlines, Iberia and Qatar Airways are currently operating from Heathrow Terminal 5.

 BA’s alliance partners American Airlines, Cathay Pacific, Finnair, Japan Airlines, Royal Jordanian, Sri Lankan and Qantas Airways are operating from Terminal 3.

 All other airlines at Heathrow are operating departing flights from either Terminals 2 & 3.

-BA’s franchise partner, Comair, has resumed flights within Southern Africa after a two month suspension.
+BA’s franchise partner, Comair, has resumed flights within Southern Africa.
 SUN-AIR, which operates flights to Billund from London City, has suspended all scheduled fights until January 2022 at the earliest.

-- BA Extends Gatwick Short Haul Cancellation To 31 October 2021
+- BA Transfers Gatwick Short Haul Flights To Heathrow For Summer 22

 Special British Airways Series